Svyatoslav1991/high_load_server_1/README.md

 * Download and install the vspkg library
 * Build the project in VS2019
 * Go to the site http://localhost:9001/hello
-* In the developer tools write the code to initialize the user
+* In the developer tools write the code to initialize the user</br>
 Example:
 ~~~